How Applicant Tracking Systems Work and How to Optimize Your Resume for ATS

 Recruiters can also perform candidate searches to filter down the applicant pool.

-There is simply no way to predict what terms a recruiter will search for or what they will filter by with 100% accuracy.
+Unfortunately, there is simply no way to predict what terms a recruiter will search for or what they will filter by with 100% accuracy.

 Elements recruiters can filter by include your: